persteenolsen/spring-boot-3-mvc-security-starter-one/README.md

 # Things yet to be done for improvements

-- Add CSS
+- Add better CSS

-- Add BootStrap for being mobile friendly
+- Add better BootStrap for being mobile friendly

 - Improve the frontend validation